Japanese cruiser Chishima: Service record

 One of the cannon of Chishima is preserved in a memorial at Aoyama Cemetery in Tokyo, and a memorial to the Chishima disaster with calligraphy by Tōgō Heihachirō is at the Buddhist temple of Jofuku-ji in Matsuyama.

 Litigation following sinking

-Afterwards, in a maritime tribunal held by the British consular court in Kobe, P&O was cleared.
-The Japanese Government then brought action against P&O in the British Court for Japan.
-P&O sought to file a counterclaim which the judge in the Court for Japan, Robert Mowat, rejected as not being within the jurisdiction of the court.
-P&O appealed to the British Supreme Court for China and Japan in Shanghai (Hannen CJ and Jamieson J) which allowed the counterclaim.
-The Japanese Government then appealed to the Judicial Committee of the Privy Council who allowed the appeal and held P&O was not allowed to counterclaim.
+In a maritime tribunal held by the British consular court in Kobe, P&O was cleared of any wrongdoing.
+The Japanese government subsequently brought legal action against P&O in the British Court for Japan.
+P&O responded by seeking to file a counterclaim, which the court's judge, Robert Mowat, rejected as not being within the jurisdiction of the court.
+P&O then appealed to the British Supreme Court for China and Japan in Shanghai, where the chief justice Nicholas John Hannen and justice George Jamieson allowed the counterclaim.
+The Japanese government proceeded to appeal to the Judicial Committee of the Privy Council, who allowed the appeal and ruled that P&O was not allowed to counterclaim.